This morning, we saw one.

 First, the wolf and Maia exchanged direct looks.
 Then Meadow turned to see.
 Following their gazes, I too looked into the eyes of a truly wild wolf.
 I will carry the memory forever.

 The girls and I were running on a wide dirt trail through a quiet, rolling section of forest.
-The pines here are tall, growing close together but without low branches or thick trunks, so one can see quite a distance through them.
+The trees here are tall, growing close together but without low branches or thick trunks, so one can see quite a distance through them.
 The ground is covered with short huckleberry shrubs, grasses and wildflowers such as lupine and phlox.
 A quiet burbling stream is never too far away.

 The girls and I were three miles from the trailhead, on the “back” part of an out-and-back route we’d done once before.
 Early on a weekday morning, the air was cool and no one else is around, which we prefer.
 We stopped and went a few feet off trail to drink from a stream.
 Back on the trail, almost immediately after we started running again, Maia started at a noise.
 Throughout the run, her mood had been happy as she took her usual lead position, but her tail had dropped a few minutes earlier, a sign that something was making her nervous, something out there in the trees.
 I assured her we were fine, that the presence was likely another elk like the one we’d seen on the way out, the one that made so such a racket crashing through the undergrowth to avoid us.
 Within a minute of my soothing words, Maia halted, dropped her tail, turned, and saw the wolf.
 She stood stock still.